Still Operating a Resident Account as NRI? Fix the FEMA Gap Before the Audit.

 The penalty exposure (what RBI can actually do)

 Separately, the bank may retroactively deduct 30% TDS on all interest earned during your NRI years on that “Resident” account.
-A decade of small FD + savings interest can add up to a five-figure TDS recovery against your balance.
+A decade of small FD + savings interest can compound into a five-figure recovery.

 The redesignation checklist (do this within 2 weeks)